microsoft/MicroHack/03-Azure/01-04- AI/01_Azure_OpenAI_Service/Readme.md

 ## Architecture

-At the end of this MicroHack you will have set up your environment to look like this:
+At the end of this MicroHack you will have set your Azure environment to use the following architecture:

 ![architecture](img/qa_architecture.png)